For a comprehensive Q&A on our program, please see our Q&A page.

-You can begin your application process at the Graduate Division website.
+To begin your application process, please see the Graduate Division website.

 Our MFA Program

 The two-year Master of Fine Arts (MFA) Program supports 12 graduate students per year, and strives to graduate working artists who will continue to demonstrate significant artistic, critical and cultural impacts across a wide array of disciplines.
 Incoming MFA students are expected to be already deeply engaged in their creative practice and possess technical proficiency in their chosen media.
 Graduate coursework and independent study are designed to help students develop a critical understanding of their creative work in the multiple contexts of specific localities and global contemporary art.
 Our graduate students are encouraged to take university-wide and cross-disciplinary courses linked to their research interests, studying and collaborating with faculty and graduate students in areas as diverse as Geography, Environmental Sciences, Classics, Art History, Disability Studies, Philosophy, Cognitive Science, Interactive Design, Rhetoric, Film Studies, and Comparative Literature.

 The Program seeks to help students develop a keen sense of their audience and to consider how they will reach, or generate, that audience for their work.
 Art Practice faculty will help to facilitate the exposure of graduate student work to a broader public, whether in museums, galleries, public places, or through other forms of engagement and dissemination.